Hillarydalie/akannamegenerator/README.md

 * In the folder open index.html
 * You would be set up.
 * In case you need to change anything, open on a text editor.
 If images are to be changed, place the images in the images folder.

+##Behaviour Driven Development BDD
+Story: Find your Akan name

+As a person interested in knowing your Akhan name
+In order to do so
+I want you to select your day of birth.

+Scenario 1: The date is selected from the calender well Given that a date is selected,
+Then we can proceed to select the gender.
+When they are both selected then we can click the submit button.
+Then your Akhan name can be displayed with a pop up of the name.

+Scenario 2: The date is not selected from the calender.
+Given that a date is selected,
+Then we cannot proceed to select the gender.
+Since the submit button will disable if not selected.
+And the function will return an undefined prompt.
+Then one should go back to the date and begin afresh.

 ## License
 * This code is available on the open-source MIT license.
 See License file attached.